Target and Task specific Source-Free Domain Adaptive Image Segmentation: Introduction

-In this work, we propose a novel method where we focus on adapting the source model to the \textbf{T}arget distribution while also making sure the \textbf{T}ask-oriented representation is preserved for \textbf{S}ource-\textbf{F}ree \textbf{U}nsupervised \textbf{D}omain \textbf{A}daptation (\textbf{TT-SFUDA}).
-We introduce a two-stage pseudo-label based adaptation framework: Stage I - Target specific adaptation and Stage II - Task-specific adaptation.
-In target-specific adaptation, we propose an ensemble entropy minimization loss to reduce the high entropy regions of pseudo-labels.
-We also introduce a selective voting strategy to enhance pseudo-labels for better supervision.
-Here, we use multiple augmentations to get regions that are consistently of high entropy and enhance the pseudo labels based on that information.
-Thus in Stage I, we adapt to the target domain by ensemble entropy minimization and supervise with enhanced pseudo-label without losing task-specific information.
-In task-specific adaptation, we use a strong-weak augmentation based teacher-student self-training framework.
-Here, ensuring that the predictions are consistent across strong and weak augmentations helps the model learn task-specific information.
-We also introduce a augmentation-guided feature consistency loss that helps regularize the network for segmentation.
-Thus in Stage II, we perform student-teacher pseudo-label based self-training to enhance task-specific information of the entropy minimized model from Stage I. We validate our method for many domain shifts for both 2D and 3D medical imaging datasets and compare with recent SFUDA and UDA adaptation methods.
+In this work, we propose a novel systematic approach to tackle SFUDA, where we first enhance the quality of pseudo-labels and then effectively utilize them to improve the segmentation performance on the target domain.
+Specifically, we introduce a two-stage adaptation framework (\textbf{TT-SFUDA}): Stage I - Target-specific adaptation and Stage II - Task-specific adaptation.
+In target-specific adaptation, we enhance the quality of pseudo-labels generated by the source-trained model.
+To achieve this, we propose an ensemble entropy minimization loss that minimizes the high entropy regions in the pseudo-labels generated by different data-augmented input images.
+Furthermore, we introduce a selective voting strategy that leverages the pseudo-labels generated by different data-augmented images to identify consistently high-entropy regions and generate high-quality pseudo-labels for better supervision.
+Overall, this leads to the generation of enhanced pseudo-labels, which are then exploited in Stage II of the adaptation process.
+In task-specific adaptation, we employ a student-teacher self-training framework using enhanced pseudo-labels, inspired by the semi-supervised method \cite{wang2021knowledge}.
+Here, we aim to enhance task-specific (i.e segmentation) information of the entropy-minimized model from Stage I. To achieve this, we apply strong and weak augmentation to the student and teacher model and ensure the predictions are consistent across the predictions.
+This helps the model learn target domain segmentation more effectively.
+To validate our method, we conducted extensive experiments on multiple domain shifts for both 2D and 3D medical imaging datasets and compare them with existing SFUDA and UDA adaptation methods.